-MEDICATIONS: All medications - over-the-counter, prescription, supplements - must be listed on your camper's Health History form.
-Please do NOT send common over the counter medications that we stock (see list on page 16).
-Please do NOT send optional supplements that your camper can skip during camp.
-(Dealing with extra medications takes substantial staff time).
+All medications - over-the-counter, prescription, supplements - must be listed on your camper's Health History form.
+DCWC stocks most Over-the Counter medications (listed on page 16).
 Send enough medications to last the entire time at camp.
 If your camper uses an inhaler or EpiPen, send two to camp - one for your camper to carry (we provide a fanny pack for use at camp) and one as back-up.
 Keep all medications in the original packaging that identifies the prescribing physician (if Rx), name of medication, dosage, and frequency of use.
 Give all meds to the designated staff member at the bus stop, or if a parent is driving, at the boat ramp.
 Do not pack medications in camper luggage.
-Due to our wilderness location, we are unable to accommodate medications that require refrigeration.
+We cannot accommodate medications that require refrigeration.